AccScience Publishing / IJB / Online First / DOI: 10.36922/IJB025290287

 Funding

-This work was supported by the Horizontal Research Project of Henan Polytechnic University (Grant No. 12200442).
-The funding source had no involvement in study design; in the collection, analysis and interpretation of data; in the writing of the report; or in the decision to submit the article for publication.
+This work was supported by the Horizontal Research Project of Henan Polytechnic University (grant no. 12200442).
+The funding source had no involvement in the study design; collection, analysis, and interpretation of data; article preparation; or the decision to submit the article for publication.

 Conflict of interest